Brewers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Willy Adames and Nick Maton are the hottest hitters on the Milwaukee Brewers and Detroit Tigers, who meet on Tuesday at American Family Field, at 7:40 PM ET.
+The Detroit Tigers and Javier Baez hit the field at American Family Field against Willy Adames and the Milwaukee Brewers on Wednesday.

-The Tigers are +145 moneyline underdogs in this matchup with the Brewers (-175).
-The total for the contest is set at 8.5 runs.
+The Tigers are +170 moneyline underdogs in this matchup against the Brewers (-210).
+The total is 8 runs for the contest (with -120 odds to go over and +100 odds to go under).

 Rep your team with officially licensed Brewersgear!
 Head to Fanatics to find jerseys, shirts, and much more.